xadaemon/PathRedux/README.md

 # Features
 * Handles windows acceptance of `\` or `/` as separators
 * On linux `\` is treated as escaped characters correctly
-* Easily manipulate paths by pushing/poping or like an array
+* Easily manipulate paths by pushing/poping like an array
 * Get file extensions with ease and correctly
 * Make assertions about a path

 # Thanks
-this lib incorporates work from the hashids lib found on hashids.ts Copyright (c) 2012-2020 Bazyli Brzóska & Ivan Akimov
+this lib incorporates work from the hashids lib found on src/_hashids.ts Copyright (c) 2012-2020 Bazyli Brzóska & Ivan Akimov